moltenform/labs_youthful_projects/src/benmidi/bmidirender/readme.txt

 History
 v1.1
--Uses pysf instead of sfubar binary
+-Uses pysf instead of sfubar binary.
+Thanks to Ben Collver for providing patch.
 -does not require writable directory
 -windows installer / exe